-

 Description

-Chronic toxicity testing assesses the biological effects of repeated exposure to a chemical substance over a prolonged period.
-Unlike acute toxicity testing, it examines sublethal manifestations that can impact health in the medium or long term: reproductive impairment, metabolic effects, organ damage, abnormal behavior, etc. This test is a key regulatory requirement under REACH, the CLP Regulation, and substance safety assessment processes.
+Chronic toxicity studies assess the biological effects of repeated exposure to a chemical substance over a prolonged period.
+Unlike acute toxicity, they examine sublethal effects that can impact health in the medium or long term: reproductive impairment, metabolic effects, organ damage, abnormal behavior, etc. This test is a key regulatory requirement under REACH, the CLP Regulation, and substance safety assessment procedures.

 Objective of the analysis